asilx/CarND-Path-Planning-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 # Algorithm that is implemented by me in main.cpp
+My code is based on the code presented at the Q&A session at the beginning of the project

-I developed a state machine that consists of 7 states:
+On top of that, I developed a state machine that consists of 7 states:

 (1) "Keep the lane with no speed change":